Smoking On A Gas Grill Tutorial

 Easy Smoking on a Gas Grill

 Almost anyone loves a good barbecue, and there are so many variations of it.
 Your ingredients are the key to making yours stand out: your meats, your vegetables, your rubs, your sauces.
-Smoking on a gas grill is a good way to start to get a delicious flavor.
+Smoking on a gas grill is a good way to start to get a delicious flavor and natural gas burns even cleaner than propane gas.

 However, the one ingredient often forgotten in barbecue that doesn't taste quite right is the smoke.
 The flavor added by smoke is just as important as the sauce.
 In fact, it may be more so, because dry rub barbecue without a sauce can be great, but it is never as good if you do not add the smoke.